mstflotfy/mstflotfy.github.io/_posts/Design/2022-5-23-figma-new-updates.md

 ---

 This is it.
 These are the updates I found most impactful and for a full official list check [this page](https://www.figma.com/whats-new/){:target="blank" rel="noreferrer"}.
-You can also check the Figma community file with the examples in this article.
+You can also check the free Figma community file with the examples in this article.

 You might want to check out this article: [How to make a dropdown menu in Figma](/design/figma-dropdown-3steps/).